Costa Blanca South 2 Bed House - Playa Flamenca, Flamingo Hills 2

 Sights and attractions

 Outside this house in Las Piscinas, SpainThis house is in a quiet area near the beach.
-It has a shared pool, a balcony, a barbecue and a swimming pool.
+It has a shared pool, a balcony and a barbecue.
 Car hire is recommended as the house is less than a 15 minute walk to at least a couple of shops, bars and restaurants; however parking is not available.

 Prices and availability